EmaroLab/OWL-ROSPlan/README.md

 git clone https://github.com/EmaroLab/OWL-ROSPlan
 ```

-To run the example, compile everything first:
+Compile everything:

 ```sh
 cd ..
 catkin_make
 ```

-Then, remember to stop MongoDB before launching OWL-ROSPlan for the first time in a new session (just like in ROSPlan):
+Remember to stop MongoDB before launching OWL-ROSPlan for the first time in a new session (just like in ROSPlan):

 ```sh
 sudo service mongodb stop